6 popular procurement methods & tips to choose suppliers

 Needs assessment helps you scope the need for procurement, explore potential solutions, and prepare the vendor community to deliver.
 It includes identifying what purchases are required, which department needs them, and the allocated budget.

-Let’s say a company’s paid advertising team is looking to improve their ad management to better personalize their ads.
+Let’s say a company’s paid advertising team is looking to improve their ad management to better personalise their ads.
 It’s important for them to go through a software needs assessment that takes into account the integrations, advertising platforms, support, and data offered by the various platforms.
 Other teams, such as analytics and marketing operations, need to be looped in to provide a more comprehensive assessment.

 Develop a procurement planning process that identifies the need for goods and services from different departments in the company to ensure smooth business operations.